Light fighter

 From 1926 the light fighter concept has been a regular thread in the development of fighter aircraft, with some notable designs entering large-scale use.
+From the early interwar period until the early Cold War period, such designs stood in contrast to heavy fighters, which were typically twin-engined, heavier, larger, and more heavily-armed.

 Design aims

 A key design goal of light/lightweight fighter design is to satisfy standard air-to-air fighter effectiveness requirements at minimum cost.
 These criteria, in order of importance, are the ability to benefit from the element of surprise, to have numerical superiority in the air, to have superior maneuverability, and to possess adequate weapon systems effectiveness.
 Light fighters typically achieve a surprise advantage over larger aircraft due to smaller visual and radar signatures, which is important since in the majority of air-to-air kills, the element of surprise is dominant.
 Their comparative lower cost and higher reliability also allows for greater numbers per budget.
 Finally, while a single engine light fighter would typically only carry about half the weapons load of a heavy twin engine fighter, its surprise and maneuverability advantages often allow it to gain positional advantage to make better use of those weapons.

 Even though most light fighters prefer single-engine designs, this is not the case with other significant examples such as the Mikoyan MiG-29, AIDC F-CK-1, and their related developments that pursue the two-engine configuration.

 A requirement for low cost and therefore small fighters first arose in the period between World War I and World War II.
 Examples include several RAF interceptor designs from the interwar era and French "Jockey" aircraft of the immediate pre-World War II.
 None of these very light fighters enjoyed success into World War II, as they were too hampered in performance.
 Similar to the meaning of lightweight fighter today, during World War II the term “small fighter” was used to describe a single engine aircraft of competitive performance, range, and armament load, but with no unnecessary weight and cost.